yutounun/qiita_articles/SQL_book.md

 # Function・Predicate・CASE statement
 Regarding other functions, plz read books.

-The following functions is what I feel difficult to understand.
+The following functions are what I feel difficult to understand.

 ## IN
 This can be used instead of OR